 The origins of qigong go back some thousands of years and many styles and forms have emerged through time.
 What they have in common is that practitioners quieten their mind and turn it inward, whether doing a moving or a static practice.
 Some qigong focuses more on physical health, some more on spiritual development; some has specific aims and some brings more widespread benefits.

 In the 1980s an important new qigong was developed.
 It was called Zhineng Qigong, meaning Qigong for Wisdom and Abilities, but most people were attracted to it for its health benefits.
-In 1997 the China State Sports General Administration published a book on 21 different styles of qigong, which rated Zhineng Qigong as the most effective. hen in 1998 the same organisation evaluated eleven qigong styles and again rated Zhineng Qigong the most effective qigong for improving health.
+In 1997 the China State Sports General Administration published a book on 21 different styles of qigong, which rated Zhineng Qigong as the most effective.
+Then in 1998 the same organisation evaluated eleven qigong styles and again rated Zhineng Qigong the most effective qigong for improving health.
 Its efficacy drew an estimated 10 million people to practice it.

 Pang Ming was born in 1940 in a remote and poor north China village.
 He was part of a big extended family that included practitioners of Daoist and folk qigong.
 There was early recognition that he was not an ordinary child.
 When he was only three years old a qigong Master recognised the child’s special qualities and used his powers to confer on him some paranormal abilities.
 This enabled Pang to understand and learn very quickly and deeply, which was important for his studies and later work.
-Beginning in childhood, Dr Pang learnt from traditional qigong and martial arts Masters and rapidly absorbed the essentials of their teachings.
+Beginning in childhood, Dr. Pang learnt from traditional qigong and martial arts Masters and rapidly absorbed the essentials of their teachings.
 For instance, when he learned taiji he ‘opened his lower back’ in three months, whereas most students took at least eight years to achieve this.
 He studied under nineteen Masters, some of whom sought him out to pass on their knowledge.
 Teacher Pang’s studies led him into Traditional Chinese Medicine (TCM), taught by two great Chinese Masters.
 He was able to use his paranormal abilities to quickly learn and treat using TCM.
 By the late 1970s he was one of the best-known TCM doctors in Beijing and was treating senior government officials.
 In 1978 he was an important participant in the first session organised by the Ministry of Health to bring together TCM and modern medicine, which had a big influence in the medical field in China.
 He wrote several medical books during the 1970s

-In 1973 Dr. Pang had begun working alongside a qigong Master, teaching qigong and giving lectures.
-By the mid 1970s he had come to the conclusion that the medical approach was too limited and that the goal must be not just to heal illness, but to change people so illness did not recur.
-During the late 1970s he burned the medical books he had written and gave up medicine to research and spread qigong.
+In 1973 Dr Pang had begun working alongside a qigong Master, teaching qigong and giving lectures.
+By the mid 1970s he had come to the conclusion that the medical approach was too limited and that the goal must be not just to heal illness, but also to change people so illness did not recur.
+During the late 1970s he burned the medical books he had written and gave up Medicine to research and spread qigong.
 In 1980 he brought together an important group of qigong Masters to discuss qigong in China.
-At this time Dr Pang created a modern qigong, based on Daoist and Buddhist practices and thinking, medical knowledge and modern science, folk qigong and martial arts teachings.
+At this time Dr. Pang created a modern qigong, based on Daoist and Buddhist practices and thinking, medical knowledge and modern science, folk qigong and martial arts teachings.
 In 1980 he created and began to teach He Xiang Zhuang (Flying Crane Form).
 Then in 1981 he started to teach Xing Shen Zhuang (Body Mind Form) as the second level of practice, with He Xiang Zhuang as the first (later replaced by Peng Qi Guan Ding Fa, Lit Qi Up Pour Qi Down).
 He named his new qigong style Zhineng Qigong.

 He taught throughout northern China, but in a revolutionary new way: he invented the use of the qi field for teaching.
 Using this, he broke with the traditional way of a Master teaching a few disciples and gave lectures to large numbers of people at a time.
 Many other teachers copied him at a time when numerous modern qigong styles were developed.